haleyk10198/COMP4801-Final-Year-Project/README.md

 <p>
   <img src="public/img/jupas.png" alt="jupas"/>
-  <span style="font-family:Consolas; font-size:1em;">The JUPAS office collects all information before making an informed decision</span>
+  <span style="font-family:Consolas; font-size:0.8em; display: block; color: #8e8e8e; text-align: center;">The JUPAS office collects all information before making an informed decision</span>
 </p>

   This offline matching problem is said to be "solved", because the algorithm is capable of deriving an optimal solution, given full information on initialization.